Chief Catalyst, Leighton Ford Ministries

 Director of Development

 Carol Jean Prevatte joined Leighton Ford Ministries in February 2022 as the Director of Operations after a career in the corporate world with Fortune 100 companies.
-She brings engineering, organizational, program development, and sales skills to LFM.
-Carol Jean graduated from Penn State with a degree in Industrial Engineering and received her MBA from UNC, Chapel Hill.
-She endeavors to help our team by maximizing the effectiveness of internal processes that support our ministry so that our leaders and mentors are free to positively impact the lives of pastors and ministry leaders throughout the world.
+She moved to Director of Development in January 2023.
+Carol Jean brings engineering, organizational, program development, and sales skills to LFM.
+She graduated from Penn State with a degree in Industrial Engineering and received her MBA from UNC, Chapel Hill.
 Carol Jean has a heart for helping new and lukewarm Christians grow in their intimacy with the Lord and love for His Word.
 She lives in Charlotte, NC, with her husband, Daniel.
 They have a daughter and two sons — all in their twenties and all Chapel Hill Tarheels as well!

 Jim Singleton is Executive Director of Missional Leadership for Leighton Ford Ministries, leveraging years of experience as a senior pastor, seminary professor, mentor, and mentee to help raise up the next generation of missional leadership.